top of page

 ACTION PLAN OF THE FIP

-The FIP action plan includes a large number of measures to respond to the improvement points identified in the pre-evaluation.
+The FIP action plan includes a large number of measures aimed at addressing the areas for improvement identified during the pre-assessment, as well as the recommendations developed during the annual FIP workshops.

-Serious management strategy is based on the availability of reliable data and statistics.
-Thus, the priority of the FIP Small Pelagics in Mauritania, since its inception, mainly consists in supporting the IMROP (Institut Mauritanien de Recherches Océanographiques et des Pêches) data collection system.
-The FIP also provides financial support to support the existing means of the IMROP and to monitor the small pelagic fishery as well as all the species targeted by the FIP.
+Any serious management strategy is based on the availability of reliable data and statistics.
+Thus, the priority of the Mauritania Small Pelagics FIP project, since its inception, has been to improve IMROP’s (Mauritanian Institute for Oceanographic and Fisheries Research) data collection system.
+The FIP also provides financial support to bolster IMROP's existing resources to monitor the small pelagic fishery and all species targeted by the FIP.

 • Improve the data collection on catches and biomass for the coastal/small pelagic fleet